Coping with a diagnosis

 The emotional impact of an ovarian cancer diagnosis affects everyone differently.
 Get advice on how to cope and find out what support is here for you.

-We’re all individuals and cope with a diagnosis of cancer in different ways.
+We are all individuals and cope with a diagnosis of cancer in different ways.
 Some people see cancer as a challenge to overcome.
 Others would rather not talk or think about it.
 Some people find a diagnosis of cancer can cause low mood (depression).
-All these emotions are normal, particularly just after diagnosis.
+All these emotions are normal and understandable, particularly just after diagnosis.”

-Cancer Research UK has lots of information to help you cope with your diagnosis and manage your emotions.
+Cancer Research UK also has lots of information to help you cope with a diagnosis and manage your emotions.

-For many of us a variety of treatments lie ahead and sometimes in different orders: some people have surgery first, some chemotherapy.
-If surgery is recommended you may want it done quickly so that the cancer can be removed, or you may be dreading it as it may mean the end of your fertility (your ability to become pregnant and have children).
+“You may have a range of treatments that lie ahead and these can be in a different order to others with an ovarian cancer diagnosis.
+If you're having surgery you may want it done quickly so that the cancer can be removed, or you may be dreading it as it may mean the end of your ability to become pregnant.

 Facing the first dose of chemotherapy can be particularly hard as we all have an image in our heads of what it will be like.
-There are a lot of myths around chemotherapy.
+A lot of myths surround chemotherapy.
 The image we have of it from TV or films can be quite false.
-There are different chemotherapy drugs, and we don’t all react to them in the same way.
+There are many different chemotherapy drugs and we don't all react to them in the same way.
+The doctors and nurses will tell you what side effects to expect, but each person will react slightly differently so be sure to let them know how you feel throughout your treatment.

 At each clinic appointment the doctors and nurses will ask you how you are.
 One of the things you may be feeling is extreme tiredness.
-Sometimes doctors forget to ask us about tiredness and some of us think it’s not worth mentioning the fact that we’re exhausted because we think it’s understandable.
-It may also be tempting to downplay side effects so it looks like you’re coping better than you are.
-If you’re unusually tired, or have other side effects, do speak to your treatment team about it as there may well be something they can do to help.
+Sometimes doctors forget to ask us about tiredness and some of us think it’s not worth mentioning the fact that we’re exhausted because we think it is understandable.
+It may also be tempting to downplay side effects of treatment and keep them to yourself so that it looks like you are coping better than you are.
+Looking back, I’m not sure why I felt I had to give the impression of coping really well and I regret not putting my feet up more.
+If you are unusually tired, or have other side effects, do speak to the doctors and nurses about it as there may well be something they can do to help.”

 Worry about your cancer coming back

-There is always a chance that the cancer might come back (recur) but we don’t know who will have a recurrence and who will not.
-The chance of recurrence will depend on a combination of things, including your tumour stage at diagnosis (how much cancer there is and how far it's spread) and your response to surgery and chemotherapy treatment.
+No one will be able to tell you whether or not the cancer will come back (recur).
+There’s always a chance that the cancer might return but we don’t know whose cancer will come back and whose will not.
+The chance of recurrence (the cancer coming back) will depend on a mix of things.
+This includes the stage of the cancer when you were diagnosed (how much cancer there is and how far it has spread).
+It also includes your response to treatment.

-It’s normal to feel worried about your cancer coming back.
-No one can take these feelings away.
-You might worry about every ache and pain being a sign that the cancer is back.
-Many people go through this and for most, time allows them to learn to put this worry to the back of their mind rather than thinking about it all the time.
-It takes time to get things into perspective and live life without actively worrying about the cancer returning.
+It's normal to feel worried about the cancer coming back.
+You might worry about every ache and pain being a sign that it’s back.
+Many people go through this.
+Over time you may be able to put this worry to the back of your mind rather than thinking about it all the time, and live life without actively worrying about the cancer returning.

 If your anxiety about your cancer returning is getting in the way of everyday life, you may benefit from speaking to a professional about your feelings.